Prerequisite/Corequisite Key

 4 credit hours

 This course focuses on improving health outcomes with individuals, families, and communities across settings.
 With an emphasis on risk reduction and health promotion, students explore the nursing care of patients with psycho-biologic and bio-physical alterations.
-The influence of culture, environment, and current health care. offered fall and spring.
+The influence of culture, environment, and current health care; delivery models are explored.
+Offered fall and spring.

 NURS 383